No Compromise On Kashmir, Nuclear Programme: Afridi - UrduPoint

 He said India has suffered disgraceful defeat by China at Laddakh and advised it not to repeat this mistake.

-He said that Modi's fascist government has been resorting to all types of violations and was engaged is gross human rights violations all across India, frustrating the secular ideology of India.
+He said that Modi's fascist government has been resorting to all types of violations and was engaged in gross human rights violations all across India, frustrating the secular ideology of India.

 Afradi, however, lamented that despite being on the United Nations agenda for over 7 decades, the issue of Kashmir is still unresolved.